denten/denten.github.io/_includes/CV/08-service.md

 - Committee for Undergraduate Education, 2016--
 - Committee for Graduate Education, 2012--15.
-- Weekly labs with the Group for Experimental Methods in the Humanities.
+- Senior essay advising and undergraduate prize committee participation, 2012--
+- Weekly lab meetings with the Group for Experimental Methods in the Humanities.
 Workshops and lecture series, 2013--

 #### University